 Internships & Career Development

-During the academic year and over the summer, the IOP offers more than 300 internships around the world, from Washington, D.C. to Beijing.
+Every summer, the IOP offers more than 250 internships around the world, from Washington, D.C. to Beijing.
 The IOP funds domestic internships at $4,000 each, while students with international internships receive a $5,000 stipend.
 In recent years, students have interned at the White House, the U.S. Department of State, the City of Chicago Mayor’s Office, the American Enterprise Institute, and ABC News, among many other organizations.
-The IOP also allows both undergraduate and graduate students to apply for a $2,000 stipend to support a substantive summer internship they have secured on their own.
-Students do not need to have a politically-focused field of study to apply for an internship.
+The IOP also allows both undergraduate and graduate students to apply for a $2,000 stipend to support a substantive summer internship they have secured on their own in the U.S. or abroad.

-Support for the IOP Internship Program comes from alumni, parents, family, and friends of the IOP, including: Alphawood Foundation; The Clinton Family Fund; Marc and Gail Fenton; Mark; Gallogly & Lise Strickler; Irving Harris Foundation; Emily Nicklin Public Interest Internship Fund; The Stanley Barnett Internship Fund; The Savas Family Internship Fund; and the Winograd IOP Internship Fund.
+Support for the IOP Internship Program comes from alumni, parents, family, and friends of the IOP, including: Alphawood Foundation; The Clinton Family Fund; Marc and Gail Fenton; Mark Gallogly & Lise Strickler; Irving Harris Foundation; Emily Nicklin Public Interest Internship Fund; The Stanley Barnett Internship Fund; The Savas Family Internship Fund; and the Winograd IOP Internship Fund.